ZayanaLev/Manufacturing_Efficiency_Analysis/README.md

 - PostgreSQL
 - pgAdmin
 - GitHub
-- Excel / Power BI (optional visualization)
+- Excel / Power BI

 ## Project Structure
 - `SQL/` — Queries examples used for data analysis.
 - `Data/` — Results from analysis in CSV format.
 - `Power BI/` — Screenshots of dashboards and schema diagrams.

 ## Key Insights
-- Operator “Mac” achieved highest average efficiency.
+- Operator “Mac” achieved highest downtime
-- Product “LE‑600” had consistent downtime patterns.
+- Product "OR-600" was produced with highest downtime
-- Total downtime reduced by 18 % after process optimization.
+- Longer downtime  was on batch 422147 with product CO-2L and operator Charlie.

 ## How to Run
 1. Import the SQL scripts into pgAdmin.